-- Write a journal entry on how their trade is affected when the blacksmith leaves town.
+- Write a journal entry about how their trade is affected when the blacksmith leaves town

 - Laminating machine

 - Optional: Plimoth Plantation: Slideshow Tour from Scholastic's The First Thanksgiving online activity